 Material properties: Different materials have different properties that affect their performance and cost.
 For example, materials with higher thermal conductivity are better for thermal management but are usually more expensive.
-Similarly, materials with lower dielectric constant and low loss tangent are better for signal integrity but are usually more expensive.
+Similarly, materials with lower dielectric constant and low loss tangents are better for signal integrity but are usually more expensive.
 Evaluating the properties of different materials based on their impact on performance and cost can help identify the optimal material for the given application.

 Trade-offs: Balancing cost and performance often involves trade-offs between different factors.
-For example, using a higher performance material may result in better signal integrity but may be more expensive.
+For example, using a higher-performance material may result in better signal integrity but may be more expensive.
 On the other hand, using a lower-cost material may result in lower signal integrity but may be more cost-effective.
 Identifying the trade-offs between different factors can help designers make informed decisions when selecting materials.

 Manufacturing process: The manufacturing process also affects the cost of the PCB.
 Some materials may be more difficult to manufacture, resulting in higher costs.
 Evaluating the compatibility of different materials with the manufacturing process can help identify the most cost-effective material for the given application.

 Case study: Balancing cost and performance in multi-layer PCB design

 Consider a case study demonstrating how balancing cost and performance can be applied in multi-layer PCB design.

 A manufacturer is developing a new networking device that requires a multi-layer PCB.
 The device must meet high-speed signal transmission and thermal management requirements while remaining cost-effective for mass production.